AxtonS/calculator/README.md

 ## Finished:

 -Built add, subtract, multiply, and divide functions
--Built an operator function that takes an operator and 2 numbers and then calls one of the operator functions on the numbers
+-Built an operator function that takes an operator and 2 numbers and then calls one of the operator functions on the numbers -Created the HTML skeleton for the calculator, minimal styling, labelled all the buttons, put a display element

 ## Current:

-Create a basic HTML calculator with buttons for each digit, each of the above functions and an “Equals” key.
-a) Do not worry about wiring up the JS just yet.
-b) There should also be a display for the calculator, go ahead and fill it with some dummy numbers so you can get it looking right.
-c) Add a “clear” button.
+-Create the functions that populate the display when you click the number buttons… you should be storing the ‘display value’ in a variable somewhere for use in the next step.

 ## To do:

--Create the functions that populate the display when you click the number buttons… you should be storing the ‘display value’ in a variable somewhere for use in the next step.

 -Make the calculator work!
 You’ll need to store the first number that is input into the calculator when a user presses an operator, and also save which operation has been chosen and then operate() on them when the user presses the “=” key.
 a) You should already have the code that can populate the display, so once operate() has been called, update the display with the ‘solution’ to the operation.